 Puzzling for our ‘new COVID normal’

-With our daily movements being severely restricted due to COVID-19, solving puzzles is a fantastic way to help you stay occupied.
-They can be enjoyed by individual puzzlers, but with the 21st century solving methods we have mentioned, it is very easy for groups of friends to connect and enjoy some quality time together.
+With our daily movements being severely restricted due to COVID-19, solving puzzles is the ideal way to help you stay occupied.
+Puzzles can be enjoyed individually, but by using the 21st century solving methods we have mentioned, it is very easy for groups of friends to connect and enjoy some quality time together.